Housing Agreement 2012-13Version 1.13

 Appeals to change the dining membership requirement must be submitted 30 days prior to beginning of the semester (See Item 25).

-Absent an exception granted in writing by the Residence Life Office and/or Aramark, meal plans may only be changed during the first two weeks of the semester.
+Absent an exception granted by the Residence Life Office and/or Aramark, meal plans may only be changed during the first two weeks of the semester.

 31. SPECIAL PROVISIONS (return to index)